How do I calculate my monthly living expenses?

 A detailed budget is the key

-Here’s what you’ll need to include:
+Here’s what you’ll need to include in your budget:

 Multiply a weekly rent by 4.33 to arrive at the figure you’ll need to include in your monthly budget.